unixag-zw/git-cheat-sheet/README.md

 git diff master..my-feature
 ```

-### I want to view the changes that were made in a given file.
+### View the changes that were made in a given file.

 By default, the `show` command shows all of the changes in a given commit.
 You can limit the scope of the output by using the `--` modifier and identifying a filepath: